Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The entire test will take a few hours.
 For best results, prepare for your test as directed.

 Before your test, stop smoking and avoid caffeine for as long as directed.
-This includes avoiding medications that have caffeine as an ingredient and all caffeine containing beverages and foods such as coffee, tea, and chocolate.
+This includes avoiding medicines that have caffeine as an ingredient and all caffeine containing beverages and foods such as coffee, tea, and chocolate.

 You may be asked to change into a hospital gown from the waist up.